harshith-1008/eatoes-diner/README.md

 1. Menu Items – Stored in MongoDB

 Menu items are often dynamic and flexible.
-The structure of a menu item can vary, especially when you introduce things like add-ons, flavors, or seasonal items.
-MongoDB is schema-less, making it a natural fit for this type of data.
+The structure of item can vary time to time eg: when we want to add or modify fields like price, description or flavours etc. MongoDB is schema-less, making it a natural fit for this type of data.
 It allows faster read/write operations for content that doesn't require relational integrity.

 2. Users – Stored in PostgreSQL

 User data (name, phone, password, role) is structured and consistent.
-Authentication workflows require strict validation, constraints (e.g., unique phone numbers), and predictable relationships.
+Authentication requires strict validation, constraints (e.g., unique phone numbers), and predictable relationships.
-PostgreSQL supports these needs well and integrates cleanly with Prisma ORM.
+PostgreSQL supports these needs well and integrates well with Prisma ORM.
 Using a relational database also helps in enforcing security-related features such as data integrity and proper indexing.

 3. Orders – Stored in PostgreSQL

 Orders are transactional and closely tied to users.
 Each order must be stored reliably with history, timestamps, and total amounts.
-PostgreSQL provides the transactional guarantees needed to prevent data inconsistency (e.g., avoiding half-saved orders).
+PostgreSQL provides the transactional guarantees needed to prevent data inconsistency (e.g., avoiding half-saved orders) which can be implemented in future when the app scales.
 The foreign key relationship between User and Order is best handled in a relational setup.

 ## API Endpoints